 Our careers, like our lives, are always changing, evolving, and growing.
 And we need to keep up with them if we don’t want to be left behind.

 How do you make sure you’re approaching your career with a growth mindset?
-Let us know in the comments below or on Twitter.
+Let us know on Twitter.